start940315/vue-perf-devtool/README.md

+# why I fork?
+The tool is not work in my browser because of https://github.com/vue-perf-devtool/vue-perf-devtool/issues/8.

 # Vue Performance Devtool

 Vue Performance Devtool is a browser extension for inspecting the performance of Vue Components.
 It statistically examines the performance of Vue components based on the measures which are collected by Vue using `window.performance` API.